DInnaD/labnotebook/content/lab-notebook/2011-04-12-a-bit-of-work-on-my-socialr-package-for-reproducible-research.md

 ---
+categories:
+- open-science
 comments: true
-date: 2011-04-12 09:55:42
+date: 2011-04-12T09:55:42Z
-layout: post
+redirects:
+- /wordpress/archives/1361
+- /archives/1361
 slug: a-bit-of-work-on-my-socialr-package-for-reproducible-research
 title: A bit of work on my socialR package for reproducible research
-redirects: [/wordpress/archives/1361, /archives/1361]
-categories:
-- open-science
+url: /2011/04/12/a-bit-of-work-on-my-socialr-package-for-reproducible-research/
 ---

 A few small updates on my [socialR](http://www.carlboettiger.info/archives/565) package, (continued from my [earlier](http://www.carlboettiger.info/archives/1355) entries) which should hopefully help it evolve from a personal tool to a portable package one day.
 Starting by incorporating support for native R packages to handle the  API interface to flickr, twitter, and github, rather than just calling command-line scripts.
 Jeff Gentry has just released an ROAuth package for authentication, which can be used by his twitteR package.
 A bit of configuring, but these are now working.